 Tennis Shoes Preferred (shoes with laces, ankle, and heel support)

 Be in/on your assigned spot, prepared, and ready to work.

-Participate in class: Students are expected to participate during the entire class period to receive full credit.
+Participation: Students must participate in class, they are expected to participate during the entire class period for health and p.e to receive full credit

 Positive Attitude/Behavior: Students must exhibit a positive attitude and good behavior every day.
 In addition, students must show good character and act appropriately at all times.